Li Ruogu

-Li Ruogu (李若谷 (Lǐ Ruògǔ); born January 1951) is a Chinese banker who served as chairman and president of the Export-Import Bank of China (China Eximbank) from 2005 to 2015.
+Li Ruogu (李若谷 (Lǐ Ruògǔ); born January 1951) is a Chinese banker who served as chairman and president of the Export-Import Bank of China (Exim Bank) from 2005 to 2015.

 Biography

 Li Ruogu graduated with a Masters in Law from Beijing University in 1981 and a Masters in Public Administration from Princeton University in 1983.
 He was briefly an assistant professor at Beijing University before joining the People's Bank of China in 1985.
 In the 1990s, Li spent a year as an International Monetary Fund economist and four years at the Asian Development Bank as the chief representative of China, as well as acting as liaison to the African Development Bank.
-He was at the position of Deputy Governor in charge of international affairs in the People's Bank of China before moving to China Eximbank in late 2005.
+He was at the position of Deputy Governor in charge of international affairs in the People's Bank of China before moving to Exim Bank in late 2005.

+In July 2006, Li met with Sri Lankan foreign minister Mangala Samaraweera in Beijing.
+After Samaraweera's visit, Sri Lanka and China announced that the two countries would support the involvement of Chinese companies in infrastructure projects in Sri Lanka and encourage concessional loans to finance such projects.
+His tenure at Exim Bank ended in 2015.